deepakpurti/Fall-Detection-via-Webcam/README.md

 # Fall-Detection
-Human Fall Detection from a Video Clip of a CCTV camera feed
+Human Fall Detection via Webcam

 ## Requirements
 1. MATLAB - R2019b or higher
 2. MATLAB Toolboxes:
    <br>a.
+Image Acquisition Toolbox
+   <br>b.
 Image Processing Toolbox
-   <br>b.
+   <br>c.
 Computer Vision Toolbox

 ## Execution
-Run 'falldetection_via_videoclip.m' .
+Run 'falldetection_via_webcam.m' .
 This would read 'video.mp4' and detect the falling action of a human in that video.
 An e-mail alert would be send to user after fall detection.